On the classical limit of quantum mechanics, fundamental graininess and chaos: compatibility of chaos with the

 \section{Abstract}

 The aim of this paper is to review the classical limit of Quantum Mechanics and to precise the well known threat of chaos (and fundamental graininess) to the correspondence principle.
-We will introduce a formalism for this classical limit that allows ud find the surfaces defined by the constants of the motion in phase space.
-Then in the integrable case we will find the classical trajectories, and in the non-integrable one the fact that regular initial cells become "amoeboid-like".
-This deformations and their consequences can be considered as a threat to the correspondence principle.
-Essentially we present an analysis of the problem similar to the one of Omn \`{e}s, but with a simpler mathematical structure.
+We will introduce a formalism for this classical limit that allows us to find the surfaces defined by the constants of the motion in phase space.
+Then in the integrable case we will find the classical trajectories, and in the non-integrable one the fact that regular initial cells become ``amoeboid-like".
+This deformations and their consequences can be considered as a threat to the correspondence principle unless we take into account the characteristic timescales of quantum chaos.
+Essentially we present an analysis of the problem similar to the one of Omn\`{e}s \cite{Omnes,Omnes1}, but with a simpler mathematical structure.